swainechen/chenlab-training/websites/gis-aws/content/09-ExploringCostsBilling/02-BillingDash.md

 tags = ["tutorial", "aws console", "ec2"]
 +++

-1. In the AWS Management Console search bar, type **Billing**
+1. In the AWS Management Console search bar, type **Billing**.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/Billing.png)

 2. Select **Billing** to view the **Billing & Cost Management Dashboard** page.

-Observe the dashboard provides a quick view of the charges for the last month, month-to-date and a forecast.
+The dashboard provides a quick view of the charges for the last month, month-to-date and a forecast.

 The page also provides a quick view of the break-up by service of the total month-to-date costs.
 Click on the **Bill Details** to get more detailed information on the charges.